vooterojha/vooterojha/README.md

-👋 Hi, I’m @vooterojha, a coding shaman in love with ghosts.
+👋 A coding shaman in love with ghosts.

-👀 I’m interested in blending tech with spirituality.
+👀 Interested in blending tech with spirituality.

-🌱 Currently learning ancient programming languages.
+🌱 Learning ancient programming languages.

 💞️ Let's collaborate on ethereal projects!